 Now comes the fun part.
 You’ve received proposals from the providers you have been speaking with and it’s time to evaluate them and make a choice.

 They should have taken the time and have the expertise to be able to gauge your budget level and what you need, as opposed to what they need.

 If your project is not the right fit for them, for a myriad of reasons, they should not be pitching your business at all.
-Period.

 [ ] Did they pay attention to what your business needs and build their proposal around that?